Hepatitis comparison_ A, B, and C

-Hepatitis is a medical condition that refers to inflammation of the liver, an essential organ responsible for detoxification, digestion, and nutrient storage.
-Among the most common types are Hepatitis A, Hepatitis B, and Hepatitis C.
+A medical condition that refers to inflammation of the liver is known as hepatitis, an important body part that is in charge of Removing harmful substances from the body, digestion, and nutrient storage for body use.
+Among the most familiar types are Hepatitis A, Hepatitis B, and Hepatitis C.

-Although they all affect the liver, these three types differ significantly in how they spread, how serious they are, and how they are treated.
-Understanding these differences is crucial for prevention, early detection, and proper management.
+Even though, they all affect the liver, these three types differ Considerably in how they are transferred, how severe they are, and how they are cured.
+Having knowledge of these differences is essential for protection, quick discovery, and proper control.

-This article provides a clear comparison of Hepatitis A, B, and C to help you stay informed and protected.
+This article gives a vivid Evaluation of Hepatitis A, B, and C to help you stay enlightened and preserved.

 What Is Hepatitis?

-Hepatitis simply means inflammation of the liver.
-It can be caused by viruses, alcohol use, toxins, or autoimmune conditions.
-Viral hepatitis (A, B, and C) is the most common form worldwide and poses a major public health concern.
+Hepatitis simply means pain from the liver by injury or irritation.
+It can happen by infectious agent, hard drinks, harmful substances, or autoimmune situation.
+Viral hepatitis (A, B, and C) is the most familiar form all over the world and poses an important public health concern.

 Overview of Hepatitis A, B, and C